Italian Studies Undergraduate Course Offerings - 2024-2025 Academic Year

 Dante's poetry and great Christian epic of conversion explode with the passions of this world.
 This course focuses on intertextual and rhetorical strategies used to fashion the author's complex vision of contemporary society within the framework of providential history.
 This course includes a component designed to enhance students' research experience.

-• When: F semester - Tuesdays, 2pm to 4pm
+- When: F semester - Mondays, 2pm to 6pm

 ITA345H1-S - Cinema of the Italian Diasporas